 Franchise Presentation Format

 With franchising the sales section presentation is designed for the franchisee.
 The franchisee is interested in the point of the sales structure where he no longer has to pay a percentage (royalty) to the franchisor.
 In effect, its his money (net sales).
 In franchising, the royalty fee is commonly 5% to 8%.
-So let’s look at how a Subway shop should report the sales section of their income statement.
+Let’s look at how a Subway shop should report the sales section of their income statement.

 Notice there are no adjustments?
 Why?

 The restaurant industry never has returns, they simply remake a sandwich if the customer is dissatisfied.
 No allowances are offered; yes every now and then they’ll give the customer a soda or cookie for inconvenience but it is rare because the cost to track the information exceeds the value derived.

 Remember, a royalty fee is like paying a commission to a broker for bringing a buying customer to your store.

 * Discounts – Customers want the project completed by a certain date or else they suffer some form of inconvenience.
 Contracts are written to penalize or discount the price of the contract for failure to complete the contract on time.